-This soup is simple to make and absolutely delicious.
+This Simply Delicious Chicken & Rice Soup is simple to make and absolutely delicious.
 It’s one of those comforting meals you can throw together in the time it takes to cook your rice using a store bought rotisserie chicken, or you can do it the long way and cook the chicken yourself.
 The ingredients are few, but they are enough to give it a wonderful flavor that will have ’em coming back for more.

 Perfect for a sick day.
 Or a hard day.
 Or a long day.
 Or a lovely day that just needs a light and lovely finish.

 But before I give you the recipe, I gotta tell you about what happened between me and my Katy Rose this morning.
 Get comfy, this won’t take too long but it never hurts get comfy anyway, right?

 I love having kids.
 There is so much fun in raising someone and discovering their personality as they grow.
 When I was in college taking my education classes, I actually bought into the whole concept they taught about how behavior is learned and children are taught their personalities (I’m trying not to laugh as I type this now).
 Then I became a mother and saw firsthand how unique each individual is from the moment they are born – before that even!